 The best-known commercial variety by far, this vigorous, trailing vine is grown for its large reddish-purple fruit in fall, excellent for eating fresh or in jellies; use as a screen for arbors or winding along fences, requires regular pruning and sun

-Concord Grape is a woody vine that is commonly grown for its edible qualities.
+Concord Grape is a woody vine that is typically grown for its edible qualities.
 It produces small clusters of deep purple round fruit with blue overtones which are usually ready for picking from mid to late fall.
 The fruits have a sweet taste and a juicy texture.

 The fruit are most often used in the following ways:

 Features & Attributes

 Concord Grape has rich green deciduous foliage on a plant with a spreading habit of growth.
 The lobed leaves turn yellow in fall.
 It produces abundant clusters of deep purple grapes with blue overtones from early to late fall.

 This is a dense multi-stemmed deciduous woody vine with a spreading, ground-hugging habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.
 This is a high maintenance plant that will require regular care and upkeep, and requires a special pruning regimen to reliably produce fruit; consult a specific reference guide or contact the store for proper pruning techniques.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Aside from its primary use as an edible, Concord Grape is sutiable for the following landscape applications;